Table of Contents

 History of Utility Taxes

 Utility taxes are crucial to modern economies.
-They are imposed on essential services like electricity and gas.
+They are imposed on essential services like electricity and gas supply.
 They generate revenue for governments, funding infrastructure, public services, and economic development.
 Over time, utility taxes have evolved significantly, reflecting changes in society, technology, and policy.
 This article explores the history, development, and future of utility taxes.

 Early Beginnings